ElnurBDa/linux-commands-course/markdown_files/practice.md

 **Objective**: Master Nano and Vi/Vim text editors for Linux administration.

 **Tasks**:
-1. Open `/etc/hosts` in Nano and add a comment line, then save and exit
+1. Open `/etc/hosts` in Nano and add a comment line, then save and exit.
+What is this file for?
+Research!
+And what does comment do?
-2. Open a file in Vi, enter Insert mode, write text, and save with `:wq`
+2. Open a file in Vi, enter Insert mode, write text, and save and quit.
-3. Practice deleting, copying, and pasting lines in Vi
+3. Practice deleting, copying, and pasting lines in Vi.
+Use Any text.
 4. Enable syntax highlighting in Nano and Vim
-5. Compare the two editors — which feels more comfortable for you?
-6. Create a simple script using both editors
-7. Practice advanced Vi commands and navigation

 ---

-Section 21.1: Solution
+Section 21: Solution
 =====================

 ```bash